Courses Autumn/Winter 2021

 How to book a place

 Complete the online booking form on the bookings page.
 You'll receive an automatic email confirmation, which includes instructions on how to pay.
+Your place is not confirmed until we receive payment.

 We send joining instructions about a week before each course.